ChrisVine/chez-simple-sockets/README.md

-bytevector of size 4 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-exception will be raised if connection attempts fail, to which applying accept-exception?  will return #t.
+bytevector of size 4 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-exception will be raised if connection attempts fail for any other reason than that EAGAIN or EWOULDBLOCK was encountered on a non-blocking socket, to which applying accept-exception? will return #t.

-On success, this procedure returns the file descriptor for the connection socket.
+On success, this procedure returns the file descriptor for the connection socket or 'eagain if EAGAIN or EWOULDBLOCK was encountered on a non-blocking socket.

 ***
 `(accept-ipv6-connection sock connection)`